Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 VIOLATIONS

-Movement disorders can be the result of brain injuries.
+Movement disorders may result from brain injuries.

-Mastering the activity involves:
+Mastering an activity involves:

-1) mastery of goal setting, which includes motivation;
+1) mastering goal setting, which includes motivation;

 If a skill becomes a need, then it is called a habit.